Beware of the gap!

 Josh Greenbaum in his article ‘SAP, Cybersecurity and You’ states this in no uncertain terms, “…if you’re not thinking holistically, not looking at a system-wide approach to SAP cybersecurity, you’re just not doing enough.
 This means looking at how your SAP systems interact with each other, and how they interact with the outside world—and that means you need to expand the scope of what you consider to be SAP cyber security today”.

 What this essentially means is that when considering data security, it is necessary to consider every single element in the ecosystem – human and machine.

 Two worlds.
 One view.

-Over the decades businesses the world suffer from multiple personality disorder.
-While business and its drivers form a world, operations form a distinct another.
+Over the decades’ businesses, the world suffers from multiple personality disorder.
+While business and its drivers form the world, operations form a distinct another.
 Technology, that’s supposed to bridge both, has incidentally (rather logically) become a distinct third due to its unique needs.
 But for the sake of this argument, let’s just consider Business and Technology.

 Data security – The SECUDE way

 SECUDE believes that while SAP has, over the years, made its ERP boundaries robust, a small keyhole is still open and that is all that is necessary to let slip vulnerable customer data or priceless IP.
 This is typically the gap of unmonitored port holes through which data leaks occur, through innocent or malicious intent.